odoo/owl/roadmap.md

 ### 2.x (2020?
 2021?
 2022?)

+- stop support for `t-set` directive to define the content of a slot

 Maybe:

 - reimplement vdom to use *block* system, like Vue 3, which should make Owl